Monday briefing: Key border bridge reopens; Super Bowl highlights; hate-crime trial; Olympic doping scandal; and more

 - Why?
-They spend the majority of their money on necessities like food, energy and housing — all of which have seen some of the largest cost increases.
+People in the lowest-earning 20% spend the majority of their money on necessities like food, energy and housing — all of which have seen some of the largest cost increases.

 - What this means: High inflation is one more thing widening inequality across the U.S.